 - 6.3.1.
 Together, new development and public realm improvements shall establish an urban tree canopy throughout the Secondary Plan Area to minimize the heat island effect, provide for shade and wind cover, and contribute to a green and attractive environment. - 6.3.2.
 New development and public realm improvements are required to use native plant species wherever possible, particularly along rights-of-way and pedestrian trails. - 6.3.3.
 New development and public realm improvements shall only use native plantings within 30 metres of Environmental Protection Areas. - 6.3.4.
 All private development shall be supported by landscape plans which demonstrate how the development will contribute to the urban forest, improve the health and diversity of the natural environment, support other local plant and animal species, and further enhance the connectivity of the built environment to natural heritage features and hydrologically sensitive features. - 6.3.5.
 A diversity of tree species shall be planted in parks and along rights-of-way to provide a healthy and more robust tree inventory that is less prone to insects and diseases.
-Native and adaptive non-invasive species shall be prioritized, as they provide habitat and biodiversity and do not require irrigation or fertilizers to flourish.
+Native and adaptive non-invasive species shall be prioritized as they provide habitat and biodiversity and do not require irrigation or fertilizers to flourish.
 The selection of tree species within the Secondary Plan Area will contribute the Municipality's species diversity objectives. - 6.3.6.
+Consideration should be extended, wherever possible, towards preserving mature trees which are outside of the Environmental Protection Area designation in order to fully derive benefits relating to microclimate, wildlife habitats, hydrology, and scenic quality.
+In this regard, mitigation measures such as tree protection fencing, silt fence/sedimentation control, dust control, and protection of soil moisture regime shall be utilized during construction. - 6.3.7.
 Where trees and shrubs are destroyed or harvested pre-maturely prior to proper study and approval, compensation will be calculated at a 3:1 ratio.